“Is this the life you planned?” a friend recently asked.

 Everyone else in the world is not more successful than you.
 What we portray to the world is but a shadow of our true selves, and for every victory, someone has achieved, there have been many failures.
 Most of us just aren’t willing to share them openly.

-Do not compare yourself with others.
+Do not compare yourself to someone else.
 These comparisons are never fair or objective.
 You will always compare the worst aspects of yourself to the best qualities of others.
 Keep in mind that the most successful people are also unhappy.

 Few of us are successful in all aspects of life.
 Maybe your job is amazing, but your love life sucks, or you suffer from chronic pain but have the solid support of your friends and family.
 When you reflect on your own disappointments, recognize that we are all struggling in different ways and for different reasons.